BuckhannonUpshurHighSchool/cagd1-microbit-tutorials/l7-reaction-timer-app.md

 ```

 ## Step 7 - Comment the Wait Time Logic
-Inside the forever block, add a multi-line comment like this:
+Inside the forever block, add a multi-line comment as shown in the Hint.
-`/*
-Set a random wait time
-Display a message
-Pause
-Show an icon
-Start the timer
-*/`
-*See the __Hint__ for better formatting instructions.*

 ```typescript
 basic.forever(function() {
     /*